Contact Address

 11 kv for distribution.

-major power station on land in Kotu in the Greater Banjul and stand alone
+station on land in Kotu in the Greater Banjul and

 The current maximum available